 “Appurtenant sign”: A sign directing attention to products or services offered, but not necessarily directly concerning the use of the property where the sign is located, such as credit card, beverage, or association signs, and the like.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Architectural feature”: A portion of a sign structure intended to accent a sign rather than to provide or carry additional message, area such as framing, roofing, exposed foundations, landscaping, and the like.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14

 “Area identification sign”: A permanent sign used to identify a neighborhood, subdivision, shopping district, or any area of distinct character.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

-“Area of shallow flooding”: Designated zones AO and AH on a community’s Flood Insurance Rate Map (FIRM) with a one-percent or greater annual chance of flooding to an average depth of one to three feet where a clearly defined channel does not exist, where the path of flooding is unpredictable and where velocity flow may be evident.
-Such flooding is characterized by ponding or sheet flow.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Area of sign”: See “Sign area”.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Attached”: Any structure that has a roof or an interior wall in common with another structure.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Auto dismantling”: The wrecking or dismantling of motor vehicles or trailers, or the storage, sale or dumping of dismantled, partly dismantled, or wrecked motor vehicles or their parts.
-(Ord.
-763, 1996)
+Moved to 1.14

-“Auto sales lot (Vehicle sales lot)”: An open area used for the display, sale or rental of new or used motorized vehicles.
-(Ord.
-763, 1996)
+Moved to 1.14 see (Vehicle Sales)

 “Awning sign”: A sign which is painted, sewn, stained, etc., onto the exterior surface of an awning or canopy.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Banner”: A piece of cloth, plastic, paper or other material with a design, motto, or slogan, sometimes attached to a standard, displayed as an advertising device to draw attention to the site where located.
-(Ord.
-763, 1996; Ord.
-386, 1981)
+Moved to 1.14 (see signs)

 “Backflow prevention device”: A safety device used to prevent pollution or contamination of the water supply due to the reverse flow of water from the irrigation system.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Backwater effect”: The rise in water surface elevation upstream caused by some obstruction such as a narrow bridge opening, buildings or fill material that limits the area through which the water must flow.
-(Ord.
-1251, 2008; Ord.
-763, 1996)
+Moved to 1.14

 “Balloon”: Any inflatable device that does not fall under the definition of inflatable device.
-(Ord.
-801, 1998)
+Moved to 1.14

-“Base flood”: A flood which has a one-percent chance of being equaled or exceeded in any given year.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

-“Base flood elevation (BFE)”: The elevation (in relation to mean sea level) shown on the Flood Insurance Rate Map for Zone AE and AH that indicates the water surface elevation resulting from a flood that has a 1-percent or greater chance of being equaled or exceeded in any given year.
-(Ord.
-1251, 2008; Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

-“Base floodplain”: The floodplain that would be inundated by a one-percent chance flood.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management